 In other words, you want to increase user acceptance.

 SAP offers language packs for import in 40 languages.
 In many cases, that takes care of the SAP Standard user interfaces that are used in your organization.
 But be aware that SAP does not provide all texts for all products in all 40 languages.
 In fact, language coverage decreases the fewer overall SAP users there are for a given language.
-So while you can expect most ERP transactions to be available in French, the same may not be true for Korean, for example.
+So while you can expect most ERP transactions to be available in French, the same is not true for Korean, for example.

 Language packs are the way to get SAP Standard screens translated.